Studio 39 on 39th Street

 Our Community

 Gemy was a play volunteer in the oncology wing at Children’s Mercy Hospital for many years.
-Giving kids a chance to take their mind off their circumstances with creativity is important for healing and development.
-Especially for kids in treatment isolation.
+Giving kids in treatment emotional and mental security to feel safe enough to play and be creative is an important part of development.
+This is especially true for kids in treatment isolation.

 CMH is an asset to our community, so Stock The Shoppe is a favorite S39 seasonal charity.
 Created by former Chiefs player (and cancer survivor) Eric Berry, Stock the Shoppe offers a free “toy store” for families in extended treatment.
-Within the safety of the hospital, families in treatment can have the experience of Christmas shopping together without the added stress of leaving the hospital.
+Within the safety of the hospital, families can have the experience of Christmas shopping together without leaving the hospital.

 Travis Kelce & Walk the Walk